ChristianLempa/cheat-sheets/text/nb.md

 Description:
   Set the current notebook or notebook <name> to "archived" status.

-  This is an alias for `nb notebooks archive`.
+  This is an alias for 'nb notebooks archive'.

 Read More:
   https://github.com/xwmx/nb#archiving-notebooks